yangxin1994/panel/examples/contexts/README.md

-# Using Contexts to share configuration & state
+# Using Contexts to share configuration and state

-A Panel component can be configured with Contexts to share configuration & state in its DOM tree instead of manually passing them into each component as props/attrs.
+A Panel component can be configured with Contexts to share configuration and state in its DOM tree instead of manually passing them into each component as props/attrs.

 To configure a component to provide contexts to all components in its DOM tree (including itself), set `defaultContexts` in its `config` object:
 ```js